fractional-ray/CS5824_ECE5424-Project/README.md

 | 7 | Sneaker |
 | 8 | Bag |
 | 9 | Ankle boot |

+In order to read the confusion matrix as cells get darker that means the model made a classification rate.
+For a perfect classification we will see dark cells down the diagonal, we can see that with the MNIST dataset we have greater success than the Fashion MNIST dataset.

 ![](./fig/gini_100_10_VAR.png)
 ![](./fig/mnist_gini_100_10_VAR.png)

+From the confusion matrix it seems that the Random Forest Tree with gini and trained with Fashion Mnist dataset misclassified pullover, dress, and coats.
+Our implementation of the Random Forest produced similar results to the original authors, Xiao et al. An improvement that could be made is in the pre-processing step show in the paper Using Random Forests for Handwritten Digit Recognition.
+S. Bernard and colleagues experiment with feature extraction with picking the best Random Forest Tree.
+The authors propose a preprocessing step to extract more features by taking grayscale mean values based on four resolution levels of the images, taking this into consideration could help improve performance.

 # Conclusion
 In general, our results show that the Fashion-MNIST dataset is indeed more difficult of a machine learning task than the original MNIST dataset.
 Each of the three classifiers explored in this project prove that, using the same parameters, the Fashion-MNIST dataset achieves a lower accuracy than the  MNIST dataset, on average about ~10% lower.